shafali03/CV/README.md

 * Investigate stock discrepancies.
 * Answer queries from ward staff.
 * Cost saving on drugs returned from wards.
-* Working with senior management to prioritise business needs.
+* Working with senior management to priorities business needs.
 * Implementing ideas with the approval of management to reduce workload and improve services.
 * Communicate with Clinicians regarding medications stock and MHRA alerts.
 *	Dispense Controlled Drugs and keeping accurate records